-- Each business unit is responsible to meet its environmental targets and interacts with other business units and stakeholders to search for innovative sustainable solutions. - The sustainability investigation team assists business units to find innovative sustainable solutions towards meeting targets. - To mitigate risk, business units are encouraged to implement proven sustainable solutions that have been tried and tested within the Astral group. - At year end, business units set environmental targets for the following year. - Included in the annual environmental sustainability report is a report on environmental targets as well as an action plan on sustainability progress.
+Each business unit is responsible to meet its environmental targets and interacts with other business units and stakeholders to search for innovative sustainable solutions.

+The sustainability investigation team assists business units to find innovative sustainable solutions towards meeting targets.

+To mitigate risk, business units are encouraged to implement proven sustainable solutions that are tried and tested in the Astral group.
+At year end, business units set environmental targets for the following year.
+Included in the annual environmental sustainability report are a report back on environmental targets and an action plan of sustainability progress.